malaalam/ROSeq/README.md

 ## Installation

 To get started with ROSeq, git clone or download the complete ROSeq [repository](https://github.com/malaalam/ROSeq) on to your PC.
-Next, double click the executable file *ROSeq/06_installation/OS/for_redistribution/MyAppInstaller_mcr.exe* for installing the software on your respective operating system.
+Next, double click the executable file *ROSeq/06_installation/OS/ROSeq/for_redistribution/MyAppInstaller_mcr.exe* for installing the software on your respective operating system (OS = 01_Windows, 02_macOS, 03_Linux).

 ## Tutorial